reflectoring/reflectoring.github.io/_posts/2020-01-30-database-migration-spring-boot-flyway.md

 ### Setting up and Running Flyway

-We use a H2 database in an `in-memory` mode for this post, so we can simplify database access settings.
+We use an H2 database in an `in-memory` mode for this post, so we can simplify database access settings.
 We need to add its dependency to our build file (Gradle notation):

 ```gradle
 runtimeOnly 'com.h2database:h2'